danninemx/google-books-search/README.md

 Welcome to Bookgle!

-Bookgle is a full-stack SPA (Single Page Application) that allows users to search, save and preview books online.
+Bookgle is a full-stack Single Page Application that allows users to search, save and preview books online.

-The front-end was developed with React Router to maximize efficacy of component-driven design.
+Simply use the search bar to find a list of books, and away we go.

 ---